mabelvj/doc.scrapinghub.com/unified_schema.rst

     backward compatibility while adding new fields.
 We also try our best to adhere to schema.org, only diverging when there is a reasonable benefit in doing so.

-New schema definitions can be proposed in our github_ repository.

 Product Schema